darkfeline/felesatra/content/document/projects.md

 date: "2015-08-28"
 slug: "projects"
 publishdate: "2015-08-28"
-modified: "2015-10-21"
+modified: "2015-12-05"
 subjects:
   - "meta"

 ---

-A list of my public projects for personal reference.
+A somewhat comprehensive list of my publicly maintained projects for personal reference.
 Most of these are presentable (stable, functioning, usable, etc.) so if you find them useful, feel free to use them.
 Contact me if you need a free software license and one isn't present.

 <dl>
   <dt>